bitboxer/atlas/README.md

 Very early stage, so here is a todo list of things to improve:

-- blog section has a very ugly list.
-Provide a summary.
 - Menu doesn't work on mobile
+- menu doesn't work for sub pages (check the blog post)